-Like most NRL players, Cronulla Sharks second rower, Chris Heighington, has tackled many tough opponents during his career.
+Like most NRL players, Newcastle Knights prop/lock, Chris Heighington, has tackled many tough opponents during his career.

-Playing over 200 games for his former club, Wests Tigers, Chris was described as the 'heart and soul of the Club' both on and off the field.
+With more than 300 NRL games under his belt with former clubs West Tigers and Cronulla Sharks, and a premiership with each, Chris has been described as the 'heart and soul of the Club' both on and off the field.

 Well known to audiences from ABC's Gruen and for his appearances on Network Ten's Recipe to Riches, media personality and branding expert Russel Howcroft has led some of the most creative and influential advertising campaigns in Australia and overseas.